 The Craft Beer Company offers more than 400 different beers by the bottle alongside an extensive selection of cask ales and craft keg beers that are imported from across UK.
 No wonder that it has become the 'it' spot for beer in London!
-The beer selection has something for every taste with a fruity Clerkenwell Pale or a chocolate-like Dark Star - one visit not being enough to sample all of them.
+The beer selection has something for every palate with a fruity Clerkenwell Pale or a chocolate-like Dark Star - one visit not being enough to sample all of them.
 Food consists of quick bites like pasties and Scotch eggs.
-This is a highly recommended spot by popular newspapers and publications like The Guardian and The Telegraph, definitely worth a visit.
+This is a highly recommended spot by popular newspapers and publications like The Guardian and The Telegraph, and is definitely worth a visit.

 Welcome to the Circus!
 It is a madhouse of fun, with tasty food, drinks, and live acts for your enjoyment.
 The Circus, situated in Covent Garden, known as the theater area of London, brings to you live cabaret performances each night, ensuring that your evening is memorable.
 It also has a cocktail bar with a variety of drinks, selected just for you.
 During the day, the venue is a bar where people hangout for drinks, and slowly by evening, it transforms into a live-wire venue of dancing and cabaret performances, that you can enjoy with cocktails.
 Sink into the choicest of Pan Asian cuisine cooked with finesse by renowned chef Andrew Lassetter.
 Allow the Circus to transport you into a world of pleasure and contentment and an evening well-lived.